-The 2012-2013 Season marks his 28th anniversary with the Symphony and 25th year as the conductor of the Grand Rapids Youth Symphony and Classical Orchestra.
-He has been a visiting orchestra conductor both at Calvin College and Western Michigan University, and a guest conductor for the Traverse City Symphony.
+The 2013-2014 Season marks his 29th anniversary with the Symphony and 26th year as the conductor of the Grand Rapids Youth Symphony and Classical Orchestra.
+He has been a visiting orchestra conductor at Western Michigan University and a guest conductor for the Traverse City Symphony.

 Mr. Varineau also appears in a variety of summer music programs in the region and plays in the chamber music group, Montage.
 In 2003, he appeared twice as a guest conductor with the Arkansas Symphony.
 Additionally, he conducts the Grand Rapids Symphony for performances by the Grand Rapids Ballet Company.
 Mr. Varineau is a clarinetist and recently joined Calvin College's music department as a professor of music and director of orchestras.
 Mr. Varineau attended Michigan State University, University of Wyoming and Yale School of Music for his clarinet training.
 He has made three recordings with the Grand Rapids Symphony and three with the Royal Scottish National Orchestra.
 He and his wife, Gwen, have a daughter, Jade, and a son, Justin.